emreCanIlik/Smart_Manufacturing_with_CNNs/README.md

 * **Overextrusion10**
 * **Overextrusion40**

-By analyzing layer-by-layer images from different stages of the manufacturing process, the models support **real-time, automated quality inspection**—a key enabler for smart, scalable additive manufacturing.
+By analyzing layer-by-layer images from different stages of the manufacturing process, the models support **real-time, automated quality inspection** a key enabler for smart, scalable additive manufacturing.

 ---